-The Strokestown Park Famine Archive is one of the largest and most important collections of documents about the Great Irish Famine in the world.
+The Strokestown Park Famine Archive is one of the most important collections of documents about the Great Irish Famine in the world.

 The archive reveals a vivid insight into the lives of the people who lived and worked here through individual stories and first-hand accounts.
 Many long-forgotten men, women, and children live on through these documents.
 Together, they shed light on the power structures, and the social and political relationships, that shaped 19th-century Irish society and its response to the famine crisis.